swissmicros/DMCP_SDK/README.md

 # DMCP SDK
-## The SDK and related material is released as “NOMAS”  (NOt MAnufacturer Supported).

-1. Info is released to assist customers using, exploring and extending the product

-1. Do NOT contact the manufacturer with questions, seeking support, etc. regarding NOMAS material as no support is implied or committed-to by the Manufacturer

-1. The Manufacturer may reply and/or update materials if and when needed solely at their discretion

-### This repo contains the sources for basic SDK for the DM Calculator Platform (DMCP) along with the simple 'Hello World!' demo project
+## This repo contains the sources for basic SDK for the DM Calculator Platform (DMCP) along with the simple 'Hello World!' demo project

+- There is DMCP interface doc in progress see [DMCP IFC doc](http://www.swissmicros.com/dm42/doc/DMCP-ifc-html/).

 DMCP SDK sources are in the dmpc/ directory, if you want to upgrade your own program to current DMCP interface version you should copy the dmcp/ directory to your project.